-- “Suspicious Gifts” made by a person prior to his or her death;
+- “Suspicious Gifts” made by a person prior to his or her death, often to a stranger or to a person in a close relationship to the decedent;

-- Transfers of funds, changes to ownership of assets and property, etc made by the Power of Attorney or legal representative who is not the owner;
+- “The transfers of funds, change(s) made to ownership of assets and property, etc.” made by the Power of Attorney or legal representative who is not the owner;

 Probate & Estate Litigation in New Jersey